Q: When does registration open and close?

 A: The easiest way to submit your video is to shoot your video and save it to YouTube or an online platform of your choice.
 You can make your link “unlisted” on YouTube.
 You can then copy the video link from your host and paste the link into your registration form.
 Please note: if you set your video to “private” when you upload it to YouTube the judges will not be able to view your video or give you a grade for the video portion of the rubric – you must set the privacy level of your video to “public” or “unlisted”.

-A: Yes, if you are unable to create a new prototype you can still compete, however, you will need to have a picture, a drawing or some type of blue print to show, and share, in your presentation that describes your prototype in detail.
+A: Yes, if you are unable to create a prototype you can still compete, however, you will need to have a picture, a drawing or some type of blueprint to show, and share, in your presentation that describes your invention in detail.

 Q: Do I have to submit my logbook/journal in order to compete in Invention Convention U.S. Nationals?

-A: No, you do not have to submit your logbook or journal in order to compete in the competition.
-For this year’s competition the logbook scoring has been taken off the judging rubric.
-However, there will be a specialty award given to the best logbook for those students who wish to load their logbook onto the site and be eligible to win this award.
+A: Yes.
+Logbooks should be uploaded with your registration.
+There will be a specialty award given to the best logbook for those students who wish to load their logbook onto the site and be eligible to win this award.
 Please see the logbook judging criteria here.

 Q: How do I submit my logbook/journal to my registration form?